 As part of the analysis, concerns related to socioeconomics that were mentioned by the public, including regulatory stakeholders, during the public scoping meetings were addressed.
-These comments included the following:
+A general account of these comments includes the following:

 - Access to Historical Sites: cultural traditions and tourism. - Employment Opportunities: would proposed action bring jobs? - Public Infrastructure: collaboration between local agencies and the military. - Harbor and Airport Control: transportation infrastructure needs repair/improvement. - Permanent Military Presence: potential benefits of the action and effects on land lease issues.